 In my mind, I'm five years old having a high old time wandering and wondering.
-In reality, I'm 65, the magic age for Medicare, thank you very much!
+In reality, I'm now in my late 60s, wowza!
 I tell you a lot of creativity is still to be found in this old young self.
 In you, too, whatever your age.
 Welcome to my barefoot world!

 "Will you be able to get by the vacuum cleaner?" the Husband asked, who hauled the vacuum cleaner upstairs and set it beside the bathroom door, as I pretty please asked (so I hope).
 "I'm sure you will."
 "I have a plan," I said, tippy-tapping on the keyboard, not realizing yet that he had headed down the stairs.
 "Bathroom, office, and bedroom.
 I'll vacuum in that order."
 At least, vacuum the bathroom today.
 Over the next few days, I'll also dust and vacuum downstairs.
 No party, thanks for asking.
 (For those who are new to my quirks, I generally do heavy cleaning for an upcoming party.)
 Sometime soon, we'll be going on a short road trip to Northern California to visit the Husband's family as well as take in a bit of the coast and redwoods.
 Since Molly the Cat will be roaming indoors for a few days, I thought I'd clean the house.
 Maybe even give her a dry shampoo.
 By the way, the photo above of Missy and the Husband

 Most of last week was being lost in Sudoku.
 Two, three, and, sometimes, four hours at a time, I was distracted only by making meals, eating, doing minimal errands and chores, being just a bit creative, and combing gnats and fruit flies out of Molly's fur.
 No excuses for my slacker activity, not even the few days of high temperatures.
 It wasn't until recently that I learned to play Sudoku.
 So far I've been able to solve a puzzle every eight games or so.
 I'm indiscriminate: I play easy, medium, hard, and very darn hard games, whatever happens to by lying around in a newspaper, magazine, or Sudoku book.
 Whatever its level, the puzzle I'm playing is difficult.
 I like the process so it doesn't bum me too much when my solution doesn't work.
 Solving Sudoku reminds me of doing algebra problems once-upon-a-time in high school.
 I loved solving for x's, y's, and z's, regardless of whether I got the correct answers.
 The chase! ( Cue wicked grin. )

 Despite the current state of our world and the fruit flies in the backyard, I am enjoying the summer with the Husband, Molly the Cat, and Friends.
 Yes, that is a bureau in front of the house.
 It was Mama's, one of the first pieces of furniture Daddy bought her in the late 1940s.
 I brought it outside earlier this year but only got around to painting it in June.
 I like to think Mama's Spirit is okay with that.
 On Saturday, my high school graduating class held its annual Class of 1971 Scholarship fundraiser.
 For the past 10 years or so we have awarded a $2,000 scholarship to a graduating senior.
 We're the first, and still only, class to have established a scholarship at our high school.
 Pretty good for us, slackers.
 Yes, we were when compared to the achievers in the class on either side of us.
 That's okay, look at us now.
 Go '71 HayBalers!
 For the fundraiser's silent auction, I donated this one-of-a-kind, perfectly imperfectly handcrafted coffee cup cozy.